Takhmina175/Takhmina175/README.md

 Here are some information about Me:

-- 🔭 I’m currently working on Bootstrap
+- 🔭 I’m currently working on Ruby
-- 🌱 I’m currently learning SASS
+- 🌱 I’m currently learning Ruby
 - 👯 I’m looking to collaborate on Web Development
 - 🤔 I’m looking for help with Ruby
 - 💬 Ask me about Anything